The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Introduction

-The proposed representation in terms of a real valued function defined over the unit circle enables us to analyze these infinite dimensional objects by using standard statistical tools for functional data in a Hilbert space \citep{Ramsay_05}.
-It is known \citep{Hall_2010} that such objects cannot have a density.
-Any notion of distribution is typically based on finite dimensional representations.
-We use functional principal component analysis (FPCA) to analyze the contours.
+In view of these difficulties of exact functional representation of the contours, one might look for an approximate representation.
+In this paper, we propose an envelope approximation of the boundary of a contiguous region under rainfall, which focuses on the directional aspect of its shape.
+The proposed representation is in terms of a single real valued function defined over the unit circle.
+It enables us to analyze these infinite dimensional objects by using standard statistical tools for functional data in a Hilbert space \citep{Ramsay_05}, such as FPCA.
 A major difficulty is posed by censoring of the regions under rainfall by the field of view of the satellite.
 Based on preliminary findings of the analysis of the motivating data set, we propose an adjustment to the FPCA for incorporating censored regions.
-This adjusted FPCA leads us to a set of basis functions that explain most of the variation present in the TRMM rainfall data.
+This adjusted FPCA leads us to a reasonably small set of basis functions that explain most of the variation present in the TRMM rainfall data.
 We identify certain interpretable modes of variation present in the data.
 The analysis culminates in a parametric representation of the shape objects with only a few parameters that are readily interpretable.
-The distributions of the estimated parameters also reveal interesting patterns.
+The values of the estimated parameters across the contours also reveal interesting patterns.